Skip to content

 Biography

-Aimee Lee is an artist and culture bearer who makes paper, writes, and advocates for Korean papermaking practices in the U.S. (BA, Oberlin College; MFA, Columbia College Chicago).
-Her initial Fulbright research helped her build the first hanji studio in North America and write her award-winning book, Hanji Unfurled.
+Aimee Lee is a papermaking artist and culture bearer who advocates for Korean papermaking practices (BA, Oberlin College; MFA, Columbia College Chicago).
+Her initial Fulbright research helped her build the first hanji studio in North America and write her award-winning book, Hanji Unfurled (The Legacy Press, 2012).

-She exhibits and is collected internationally; her work has shown at the Cleveland Museum of Art, Fuller Craft Museum, Islip Art Museum, Museum of Nebraska Art, Allen Memorial Art Museum, and the Korean Cultural Centers of the Korean Embassy in D.C. and Korean Consulate in NYC.
-Library collections that hold her work include the Metropolitan Museum of Art, Museum of Modern Art, Brooklyn Museum of Art, Rijksmuseum, Bainbridge Island Museum of Art, Harvard University, Stanford University, UCLA, and Yale University.
+She exhibits and is collected internationally; her work has shown at Allen Memorial Art Museum, Cleveland Museum of Art, Fuller Craft Museum, Islip Art Museum, Museum of Nebraska Art, and the Korean Cultural Centers of the Korean Embassy in D.C. and Abu Dhabi (UAE) and Korean Consulate in NYC.
+Collections that hold her art include Bainbridge Island Museum of Art, Cleveland Museum of Art, Kent State University Museum, and the libraries of Brooklyn Museum of Art, Metropolitan Museum of Art, Museum of Modern Art, Stanford, UCLA, Yale, Harvard, Oxford, and Rijksmuseum.

-She travels the world to teach and serves her regional community as an Ohio Arts Council Heritage Fellow, teaching papermaking and book arts at Oberlin College during their Winter Term.
-In 2022, North American Hand Papermakers designated her as their youngest to date Papermaking Champion in recognition of her tireless commitment to documenting and evolving Korean papermaking traditions.
-Funders include the US Fulbright Program, Korea Fulbright Foundation, John Anson Kittredge Fund, American Folklore Society, Center for Craft, Oak Spring Garden Foundation, CERF+, and SPACES.
+She travels the world to teach and serves her regional community as an Ohio Arts Council Heritage Fellow, teaching papermaking and book arts at Oberlin College during their annual Winter Term.
+In 2022, North American Hand Papermakers designated her as their youngest to date Papermaking Champion in recognition of her tireless commitment to documenting and evolving Korean papermaking traditions, and in 2024 was named an inaugural Midwest Culture Bearer Awardee.
+Funders include the US Fulbright Program, Korea Fulbright Foundation, John Anson Kittredge Fund, American Folklore Society, Arts Midwest, Assembly for the Arts, Center for Craft, Oak Spring Garden Foundation, Puffin Foundation, CERF+, and SPACES.

 Her second Fulbright award as a senior scholar focused on further research of Korean papermaking tools, and continued her training since 2009 with various national and provincial Intangible Cultural Property Holders.
-She also trains the next generation of papermakers in the Korean tradition from the Korean diaspora and beyond to develop and evolve the American branch of hanji.
+This inspired her extensive research into toolmakers for European-style hand papermaking and her second book, As Good As Our Tools (The Legacy Press, 2025).
+She trains the next generation of papermakers in the Korean tradition from the Korean diaspora and beyond to develop and evolve the American branch of hanji.

 Contact